pcapel/react-network-tools/README.md

 source project that might be worth anything.

 ## Install
+### This is not yet deployed to NPM, while I want to get that done soon, I'm not sure when that will happen.
+#### Probably soon though...
 I use yarn, so [the docs](https://yarnpkg.com/lang/en/docs/cli/add/) are clear:

 `yarn add https://github.com/pcapel/react-network-tools.git`